kbrock84/kbrock84.com-gatsby/src/pages/03-14-2019/index.md

 ## TL;DR

 ######_Regular expressions are easier than you think.
 Let's focus on the bare necessities in a quick and dirty reference with examples in JavaScript.
-If you are new to regular expressions or need a quick review on the basics, this is a great place to start._
+If you are new to regular expressions or need a quick review on the basics, this is a great place to start.
+We'll dive deeper into use cases in part 2._

 ## What is Regex?